ElangoSubramani/AWS_Website_Hosting/README.md

-## In this Documentation you'll get to know how to host your static website in AWS S3 in AWS free tire account
+## In this Documentation you'll get to know how simpley you can host a static website in AWS S3 in AWS free tire account

 ### 1. Sign up for a AWS account you will get 5GB free Tire AWS Accout for one Year